linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ```

 Then make this the default boot entry by hitting 'd'.
 This will also allow you
- to seal the Disk Unlock Key if the device supports it.
+ to seal the Disk Unlock Key in TPM, if the device supports it.

 You will need to input the Disk Recovery Key here (almost for the last time),
  and this should start the final stage of the Qubes installer.
 Under